quantifyearth/aoh-calculator/README.md

 For examples on how to run the code see the docs directory.

 This project makes heavy use of [Yirgacheffe](https://github.com/quantifyearth/yirgacheffe) to do the numerical  work, and the code in this repository is mostly for getting the data to feed to yirgacheffe.
+The advantages of using Yirgacheffe are that it hides all the offsetting required for the math to keep the AoH logic simple, deals with the archaic GDAL API bindings, and uses map chunking to mean progress can made with minimal memory footprints despite some base map rasters being 150GB and up.

 # Outputs